How to Recover Overwritten Files and Folders on Windows 10/11

 Method 1:Use Software to Recover Overwritten Files

-1. Download and install Disk Drill for your computer.disk drill setup
+1. Download and install Disk Drill on your computer.disk drill setup

-2. Select the Device/Disk that you would like to scan for the overwritten files and then click on the Search for lost data button in the right part of the window.selecting drive to scan in disk drill
+2. Select the drive where your overwritten files were stored and click Search for lost data.selecting drive to scan in disk drill

 Method 2:Recover Overwritten Files Using Previous Versions